indcrypto3-tech/webserver_vendor/structure_server/Server_v3.md

 Route definitions (earnings)

 [ File name ]
-`routes/devOrders.js`
+`routes/devOrders.js` (removed)
 [its path ]
 `/routes/devOrders.js`
 [What that file does]
-Development-only routes: `POST /orders/mock` to create mock orders and `GET /orders/stats` for usage statistics.
-Protected by `x-dev-key` middleware.
+DEPRECATED: Development-only route file removed.
+Mock-order endpoints are no longer present in the application and should not be used.
 [What is use of that file in prjoject ]
-Used for testing and simulating order flows when `ENABLE_MOCK_ORDERS=true`.
+Removed — was used for local testing when `ENABLE_MOCK_ORDERS` was enabled.
-[Type of that file e.g helper / main endpoint ....etc] Route definitions (dev)
+[Type of that file e.g helper / main endpoint ....etc] Route definitions (deprecated)

 [ File name ]
 `routes/vendorLocation.js`